-- Swap products you use on a regular basis: a coffee mug instead of the paper to-go cup, a reusable water bottle instead of plastic, dishware instead of paper plates when company comes over.
+- Swap products you use regularly: a coffee mug instead of the paper to-go cup, a reusable water bottle instead of plastic, dishware instead of paper plates when company comes over.
 Use one of these nifty ideas to reuse the plastic containers you have.

 - Shop at second-hand stores for almost everything.
 These are the things you should and shouldn’t pick up from a thrift store.

-- Use your own DIY skills to upcycle anything you’d otherwise throw out.
+- Use your DIY skills to upcycle anything you’d otherwise throw out.
 Reuse cardboard boxes in one of these brilliant ways.
-Or, head to the kitchen and try one of these 13 zero waste tips.